keineahnung2345/python-code-snippets/README.md

 """
 ```

-## count the occurence of elements in a list
+## count the occurrence of elements in a list
 ```python
 from collections import Counter count = Counter(['apple','red','apple','red','red','pear'])